 - Keep your child properly hydrated.

-- Dress your child in light and breathable attire, preferably cotton versus synthetic fabrics.
+- Dress your child in light and breathable attire, preferably cotton clothing versus synthetic fabrics.

-- Change their diaper every two hours to avoid the folds of their skin becoming irritated.
+- Change their diaper every two hours to avoid irritating their skin folds.

 - Avoid creams and lotions that can block the sweat ducts.